Jorge Páez (footballer)

-Jorge Alberto Páez Santamaría (born 19 August 1995) is a Venezuelan professional footballer who plays as an attacking midfielder.
+Jorge Alberto Páez Santamaría (born 19 August 1995) is a Venezuelan professional footballer who plays as an attacking midfielder for Estudiantes de Mérida.

 Club career

 Páez started his career with local side Academia Emeritense, before moving to Venezuelan Primera División's Zamora in 2013.
 In 2015, Páez moved to the United States to play college soccer at Monroe College, where he went on to play two seasons, making 31 appearances, scoring 18 goals and tallying five assists.